scravy/awesome-pattern-matching/README.md

 ### Terse style

-- 💚 has access to wildcard captures
+- 💚 has access to result captures
-- 💔 does not have access to named result captures
+- 💔 no case guards
 - 💚 very concise
 - 💚 can return values
 - 🖤 very readable when formatted nicely
 - 🖤 not so well suited for larger match actions
 - 🖤 does not work nicely with auto-formatting tools
+- 🖤 slowest of them all

 As the name indicates the "terse" style is terse.
 It is inspired by the `pampy` pattern matching library and mimics some of its behavior.
 Despite a slim surface